 Green Design, Green Upkeep: Building and Maintaining Your Environmentally-Friendly Home

-Residing in an energy efficient building not only lowers your utility bills, but can add an average of 14% to your home’s value, meaning it is not only good for the environment, but also beneficial for you as the homeowner.
+Residing in an energy-efficient building not only lowers your utility bills but can also add an average of 14% to your home’s value, meaning it is not only good for the environment but also beneficial for you as the homeowner.
 When setting out to build a green home, there are several factors to take into account, but the most important one to keep in mind is that a green home needs to be treated as such, from inception and throughout its lifetime.

-Pay More Upfront Energy efficiency is one of the main components to green building and you’ll want to take this into account in all aspects of the home, from windows to mechanical systems.
-High efficiency systems may cost more upfront, but will save you energy and money in the long term, eventually paying for themselves.
+Pay More Upfront Energy efficiency is one of the main components of green building and you’ll want to take this into account in all aspects of the home, from windows to mechanical systems.
+High-efficiency systems may cost more upfront but will save you energy and money in the long term, eventually paying for themselves.
 Many of these systems will come with a guarantee, and the manufacturers will have already done the maths on your projected savings over the life of the home, so you’ll quickly be able to see how much you’ll save.

 A Finished House Isn’t the End Once you’ve completed a sustainable, green home, you have to keep in mind that environmentally-friendly maintenance must be part of the plan.
 Some of this maintenance should factor into the home design, especially in terms of landscaping.
 You’ll want to select plants and grasses that are native to the area, therefore, requiring less water and fertilisation.
 Additionally, you’ll want to explore some eco-friendly cleaning solutions, as many cleaners use harsh toxic chemicals that can be damaging to the environment.